-The end-user must be trained to expect this one-time test to occur and how to properly reset the GFCI.
+The end-user must be trained to expect this one-time test to occur.

+The end-user must be trained how to properly reset the GFCI.

 If freezing conditions exist, the GFCI or RCD should be reset immediately or spa damage could result.